 Incorporating education in your activities means that your mind will be more stimulated, your points of view will be sharper, and the social interaction will enrich your life.
 A healthy mind is critical to getting the most out of life at any age.

 Imagine the experience of learning about Scottish Poetry, Digital Photography, Conversational Italian, and England’s Tudor Monarchs.
-There is little doubt that such experience could spice up your life.
+There is little doubt that such an experience could spice up your life.
 The good news is that this is available to you thanks to a large array of educational opportunities in Williamsburg.

-The Christopher Wren Association for Lifelong Learning consists of people from a variety of backgrounds who wish to continue to study and learn after retirement.
+Osher Institute at W&M consists of people from a variety of backgrounds who wish to continue to study and learn after retirement.
 A common interest is shared in continuing learning experiences and intellectual stimulation.
 There are no tests or grades.
 Members participate purely for the joy of learning.
 The organization is sponsored by The College of William and Mary but is self-supporting.

 Courses and activities are planned and operated by the members and occur at various locations throughout the area.
 Members design the curriculum and arrange for volunteer instructors from The College of William and Mary faculty (current and retired), from the membership and from the community at large.

-Find more details on membership and its benefits here
+Find more details on membership and its benefits here http://Osher Institute at W&M

 Other area educational and lifelong long learning offerings available in the Williamsburg VA area include :

 Auditing College Courses: In Virginia Senior citizens age 60 and older are encouraged to take advantage of tuition-free* courses at Virginia Colleges including William and Mary and Thomas Nelson Community College.
 Seniors over 60 may enroll in credit courses for credit if their Virginia taxable income did not exceed $15,000 for the preceding year, and may enroll in credit courses for AUDIT (no credit) regardless of income.
-Senior citizens eligible for free tuition will register the day a session begins on a space-available basis at the Admissions and Records Office.
-Admission is to a course is on a space-available basis after all tuition-paying students have been accommodated.
+Senior citizens eligible for free tuition will register on the day a session begins on a space-available basis at the Admissions and Records Office.
+Admission to a course is on a space-available basis after all tuition-paying students have been accommodated.
 In general, this means that this form will be processed on or after the first day of classes.
 W&M info here, TNCC info here

 The Colonial Williamsburg Foundation offers a range of special onsite learning opportunities for the public, students, teachers, and scholars.

-- Archaeological Field School – Archaeological field school students get a hands-on opportunity to learn excavation techniques and recording, along with an introduction to laboratory analysis and 18th-century material culture.
+• Archaeological Field School - Archaeological field school students get a hands-on opportunity to learn excavation techniques and recording, along with an introduction to laboratory analysis and 18th-century material culture.
 The field school is jointly sponsored with the College of William and Mary.

-- Fellowships – The John D. Rockefeller Jr. Library offers short-term residential fellowships to support research on topics related to British America, the American Revolution, and the Early Republic.
+• Fellowships - The John D. Rockefeller Jr. Library offers short-term residential fellowships to support research on topics related to British America, the American Revolution, and the Early Republic.

-- Tours – Learn more about the Foundation’s research initiatives through behind-the-scenes tours.
+• Tours - Learn more about the Foundation’s research initiatives through behind-the-scenes tours.

 Seasonal Garden Programs in Colonial Williamsburg